Calivy/ChatBot/README.md

 ---

 ### Prompt 2 — Debugging the error
 > *"It shows 'Oops!
 Something went wrong.
-Please try again.' — what's wrong?"*
+Please try again.' — From what I gathered the chatbot is working well but there is an issue with the API call.
+Would you as a senior developer explain futher about this?"*

 **AI Response Summary:**
 Claude explained this was the catch block firing, which meant the API call was failing silently.
 It added debug logging to show the *actual* error in the chat instead of a generic message.